bog2k3/dosemu/README.md

 The color palette can be visualized by running the "palette" example.
 Each color is numbered for easy reference.<br>
 This is the standard VGA 256 color palette used in old DOS applications and games.

+You can read the RGB values of a color by using the function:
+*		readPalette(colorIndex)
+	Returns an {r: number, g: number, b: number} object

+You can modify a color entry in the palette using this function:
+*		writePalette(colorIndex, r, g, b)
+	The colorIndex and color components (r,g,b) must be values between 0 and 255, inclusive.

 ### Sprites <a name="sprites"></a>

 A sprite is an object containing a pixel matrix and some metadata - see the class definition below.<br>